 Margaret Busby OBE, Hon.
-FRSL (Nana Akua Ackon) is a writer, editor and broadcaster who was born in Ghana and educated in Britain.
+FRSL (Nana Akua Ackon) is a major cultural figure in Britain and around the world.

 She was born in Ghana and educated in the UK, graduating from London University.
 She became Britain’s youngest and first black woman publisher when she co-founded Allison & Busby in the late 1960s and published notable authors including Buchi Emecheta, Nuruddin Farah, Rosa Guy, C. L. R. James, Michael Moorcock and Jill Murphy.
 An editor, broadcaster, and literary critic, she has also written drama for BBC radio and the stage.
 Her radio abridgements and dramatizations encompass work by Henry Louis Gates, Timothy Mo, Walter Mosley, Jean Rhys, Sam Selvon and Wole Soyinka, among others.
 She has judged numerous national and international literary competitions, and served on the boards of such organizations as the Royal Literary Fund, Wasafiri magazine and the Africa Centre.

 A long-time campaigner for diversity in publishing, she is the recipient of many awards, including the Henry Swanzy Award in 2015 and the Benson Medal from the Royal Society of Literature in 2017.
 She lives in London.